Aashna Wadhwa was worried her 2-year-old son’s high fever and cough might be an indication of the flu.

 “So what should I do if my child has the flu?” asked a clearly worried Aashna.

-For children whose symptoms aren’t severe, plenty of bed rest and fluid intake is advised.
+For children whose flu symptoms aren’t severe, plenty of bed rest and fluid intake is advised.

 Steam inhalation and fever relief preparations also aid the healing process.
-For children more than 1 year of age, licking a small amount of honey also helps soothe the child’s symptoms.
+For children more than 1 year of age, licking a small amount of honey also helps soothe the flu symptoms in child.

-In Viraj’s case, Dr. Mandeep focused on easing the symptoms since antibiotics weren’t effective against viral infections.
+In Viraj’s case, the doctor focused on easing the symptoms since antibiotics weren’t effective against viral infections.

 Consult your doctor about any side effects of over-the-counter medication before giving it to your child.
 It is important to note that these medicines can only bring relief and don’t cure the condition.